gradle/gradle/design-docs/jdk9-support.md

 - Generate stub API jar for Groovy and Scala libraries, use for compilation.
 - Discovery of annotation processor implementations.

-## Feature: Java library migrates to Java 9
+## Feature: Development team migrates Java library to Java 9

-Allow a Java library to build for Java 9, and produce both modular and non-modular variants for different consumers.
+Allow a Java library to build for Java 9, and produce both modular and non-modular variants that can be used by different consumers.

 ## Story: Build author declares installed Java toolchain